rust-lang/rust-wiki-backup/Note-interfaces.md

     }

 You can also specify multiple bounds (separated by whitespace, as in `<T:seq to_str>`).
 What actually happens here is that vtables for the interface are passed as hidden parameters to the generic (much like type descriptors).

+## Per-value vtables

+The above does not help when you want to have a collection of generic values, each with its own vtable.
+For this, you can explicitly casting a value to an interface type.

+    circle(10f, "red") as drawable

+This copies the value and the data (vtable, type parameters) need to call methods on it into a into a reference counted box.
+You could then stuff a number of those into a collection, and call their `.draw()` methods through the boxed vtable.

+    fn draw_all(ds: [drawable]) { for d in ds { d.draw(); } }

 ## Kinds as bounded type parameters